sindresorhus/meow/readme.md

 The key is the flag name in camel-case and the value is an object with any of:

 - `type`: Type of value.
 (Possible values: `string` `boolean` `number`)
-- `alias`: Usually used to define a short flag alias.
+- `shortFlag`: A short flag alias.
 - `default`: Default value when the flag is not specified.
 - `isRequired`: Determine if the flag is required.
 (Default: false)
 	- If it's only known at runtime whether the flag is required or not, you can pass a `Function` instead of a `boolean`, which based on the given flags and other non-flag arguments, should decide if the flag is required.
 Two arguments are passed to the function: